JumpLink/cms/public/sites/docs/GettingStarted.md

 More informations about how you and why you need to configure authbind can you found [on mailin](https://github.com/Flolagale/mailin) which uses the CMS for the mail reception.

-### Forever
+### PM2
-You can use [forever](https://github.com/foreverjs/forever) to ensure that the cms runs continuously on your Server.
-To use forever install it with npm
+You need to use [PM2](https://github.com/Unitech/pm2) to ensure that the cms runs continuously on your Server.
+To use PM2 install it with npm

-    npm install forever -g
+    npm install pm2 -g

-Start the cms app with forever and authbind
+Start the cms app with pm2 and authbind

-    authbind --deep forever start cms.js
+    authbind --deep pm2 start cms.js

-If this works, configure your cronjob to start the cms with forever on each reboot automatically.
+If this works, configure your cronjob to start the cms with pm2 on each reboot automatically.

     crontab -e

-An example line with authbind, forever and for node.js installed with nvm (you need to customize this, if you want to use it) could be:
+An example line with authbind, pm2 and for node.js installed with nvm (you need to customize this, if you want to use it) could be:

-    @reboot (/usr/bin/authbind --deep /home/[user]/.nvm/versions/node.js/[version]/bin/node /root/.nvm/versions/io.js/[version]/bin/forever start /home/[user]/cms/cms.js)
+    @reboot (/usr/bin/authbind --deep /home/[user]/.nvm/versions/node.js/[version]/bin/node /root/.nvm/versions/io.js/[version]/bin/pm2 start /home/[user]/cms/cms.js)

 ### Email spam protection